Ahwahnechee: Architecture

 A small fire was built in the colder months for warmth.
-These o-chums were able to provide housing to a family of six.
-To make the bedding, the natives would often use the skins of small animals.
-The mattress was made from the skins of larger animals such as bear and deer.
-The blanket was - like the bedding - made from the skins of the smaller animals, cut into strips and woven together for extra warmth.
+A family of about six could live in an o-chum.
+Pelts of small animals made bedding.
+Hides of bear or deer were used as mattresses.
+The blanket was - like the bedding - made from the skins of the smaller animals, cut into strips, and woven together for extra warmth.

-Another sort of building that the Ahwahnechees often used was a sweat house.
-These structures were somewhat similar to the o-chum except for the fact that the top, instead of being at a point, was rounded and the entire structure was covered with mud.
-The sweat houses were used by the young hunters, before they went on a trip, to rid their bodies of the human smell that could betray their presence to the prey.
-And provided the men with a way to relax and cleans themselves for religious and health purposes.
+Another sort of building that the Awani often used was a sweat house.
+These structures were somewhat similar to the o-chum, only with a rounded roof, as opposed to a pointed roof, and covered with mud.
+Young hunters used sweat houses before they went on a trip, to rid their bodies of the human smell that could betray their presence to the prey.
+Sweats also provided the men with a way to relax and cleanse themselves for religious and health purposes.

 Hunting

-The natives had a wide range of quarry.
-They hunted everything from deer and large game, to worms and small insects.
-Apart from eating the flesh of the animals, their skins were used for clothing, sinews for tying and other purposes.
-Any leftover meat was hung to dry and made into jerky for later consumption.
-The braves went on hunting trips that could take days or even weeks, trying to get enough to take back to the tribe without diminishing the future game supply.
+The Awani historically hunted a range of animals, particularly deer.

-Paiute Ahwahnechee place names
+Ahwahnechee place names

 Some Ahwahnechee tribal names for areas around Yosemite Valley include the following: